 Most employees must be paid for all the hours they work and must be paid overtime if working more than 40 hours per week.
 Various federal and Pennsylvania laws secure this right.

 Unfortunately, some employers misapply the exemptions, and employees may be deprived of overtime as a result.
 In those case, workers may have a claim against their employer for all the money they should have been paid.

 Philadelphia Wage and Hour Lawyer

 If you have been improperly paid by a current or former employer, then you may have missed out on money you rightfully earned under Pennsylvania, New Jersey, New York or federal law.
-We have offices in Philadelphia and Moorestown, New Jersey.
-A dedicated Pennsylvania or New Jersey wage and hour lawyer from Console Mattiacci Law, LLC can assist you in collecting what is owed to you.
+We have offices in Philadelphia, Moorestown, New Jersey and New York, New York.
+A dedicated Pennsylvania, New Jersey or New York wage and hour lawyer from Console Mattiacci Law, LLC can assist you in collecting what is owed to you.
 Call us today at 215-545-7676 to schedule a consultation.

 We represent clients throughout the Philadelphia area, including, but not limited to, Montgomery County, Delaware County, Bucks County, Lancaster County and Chester County.
 With an office in Moorestown, New Jersey, we represent clients in New Jersey, including, but not limited to, Camden, Ocean, Burlington, Cape May and Gloucester Counties.
 Additionally, we represent clients throughout New York.

 Requirement to Pay Employees for Hours Worked

 Both federal and state law in Pennsylvania and New Jersey give workers the right to be paid for all hours they work unless their job meets one of a few exemptions.
 They must be paid a minimum wage for all of those hours, as well.
 The minimum wage is currently $7.25 under federal and state law in Pennsylvania; the minimum wage in New Jersey is $8.25.